-Here are examples in which a breach of duty has occurred:
+Below are two examples in which a breach of duty has occurred:

-A truck driver does not allow enough stopping distance when approaching an intersection and strikes another vehicle that was stopped at a red light.
+- A company vehicle does not allow enough stopping distance when approaching an intersection and strikes another vehicle that was stopped at a red light.

 - A dog owner who knows their dog is very aggressive towards children brings the dog to a tee-ball game, and the dog viciously bites the child.

 Causation (Cause in Fact)

-The third element of negligence in causation.
-Causation requires that the plaintiff show that the defendant’s breach of duty was the cause of the plaintiff’s injury and losses.
+The third element of negligence is causation.
+Causation requires a plaintiff to show that the defendant’s breach of duty was the cause of the plaintiff’s injury and losses.

 Another thing to consider is whether the defendant could have foreseen that his or her actions might cause an injury.
 If the action caused the plaintiff injury through an unexpected act of nature, then it would be deemed unforeseeable, most likely making the defendant to be found not liable.

 Some examples of cause in fact include the following:

 - The supervisor of a grocery store sees an employee drop grapes in the produce aisle.
 Neither the supervisor nor any other employee clean up the grapes promptly and an elderly customer steps and slips on the grapes, breaking her hip.
 A broken hip is reasonably related to their breach of the duty of care because if the store employees had picked up the grapes, the customer would not have slipped and fallen on the floor.

 - A driver doesn’t stop at a crosswalk and strikes a pedestrian in a parking lot, causing the pedestrian to suffer a broken leg and severe bruising.
 The pedestrian would not have been harmed if the driver did not strike him.
 The driver’s failure to exercise reasonable care while driving in the parking lot is reasonably related to the victim’s injuries.

 A proximate cause is an event related to an injury that the courts feel to be the cause of said injury.
 It is an action that produced foreseeable consequences without intervention from anyone else.
 Proximate cause is also known as a legal cause.